 After knowing the joy those old photos brought my nephew and me, I couldn’t believe what arrived in the mail the week before Christmas.

 Among some beautiful letters from old friends with lovely Christmas greetings, was a card from a very special lady.
-I’ve mentioned before I migrated to Australia with my parents from the Uk when I was 3 years of age.
+I’ve mentioned before I migrated to Australia, with my parents and brother, from the Uk when I was 3 years of age.

 My parents built a new home once they arrived and we quickly became friends with the family next door.
 Our new Aussie neighbours welcomed us into their hearts and home.
 I grew up with the boys next door from age 3 to 11 and I have such special menories of those years and the adventures we shared together.
 It was not unusual for those adventures to leave us grounded and only allowed to talk to each other across the front yard fence.